 Number 7 in our list is a beautiful way to teach colour theory (applicable to web design) in a fun and interactive manner.
 The JS hover effect highlights the beautiful colour splashes that alter their form as long as they remain visible on your screen.
-Little pieces of theory interactively pop up and change the colour effects of the splash when hovering over the various options.
+Little pieces of theory interactively pop up and change the colour effects of the splash when hovering over the different options.
 In effect, visitors immediately experience and learn the effects of changing the hue, saturation, or brightness on an image.

 This website, designed for the Copenhagen film school Super16 elegantly transcends the Danish language barrier.
 Their design opens with a beautiful compilation of film fragments on the main page background accompanied by relaxing white on black typography.
 The few carefully selected photos capture the feeling of a group of creative professionals that enjoy working in the varying settings that their field has to offer.

 Number 9 in our list is a website designed by the French Interactive and Motion Designer Lucas Bigot.
 The website opens with a cool loading animation followed by interactive movie-simulation effects when clicking to the next page.
 The typography has an artistic street art look that fits well with the faded vintage design.

 The last website featured in our list is made by DAN (Digital Arts Network) Paris.
 This website exudes artistry at its finest: the scrolling runs smooth, the soft audio background helps inhaling the vibe of the content, and the various video animations blend in seamlessly.
-On top of that, DAN uses funny and vivid storytelling to familiarize their web visitors with the creative company culture.
+On top of that, DAN uses funny and vivid storytelling to familiarize web visitors with their creative company culture.

 Ending on that high note, we come to the conclusion of this list of 10 artistic web designs.
-Make sure to let us know if you encounter web designs that are worth sharing with the world, because no one is immune to artistic inspiration or just some casual distraction!
+Please let us know if you encounter web designs that are worth sharing with the world, because no one is immune to artistic inspiration or just some casual distraction!
 Next week we will supply you with another list of memorable and innovative web designs.